khiraiwa/psm-avi_movie_player/README.md

 ### How to create avi movie file.

+There are some way of creating avi movie files.
+For one, I express the method using ffmpeg.
-Run the following command using ffmpeg.
+Run the following command.

     $ ffmpeg -i [input video] -vcodec mjpeg -acodec mp3 output.avi